OpenNeuroDerivatives/ds001297-fmriprep/README.md

 # ds001297 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001297](https://openneuro.org/datasets/ds001297).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds001297](https://openneuro.org/datasets/ds001297).

 ## Methods